 Chapter 13 Bankruptcy Attorneys in Morristown

-What Is Chapter 13?
+What Is Chapter 13 Bankruptcy?

-When you file a Chapter 13 bankruptcy, a bankruptcy court will set up a repayment plan, in which you will pay off your debt over 3-5 years.
+Chapter 13, also known as reorganization bankruptcy, is an option for debtors who have the means to pay down their debts.
+When you file a Chapter 13 bankruptcy, a bankruptcy court will set up a repayment plan, in which you will repay your debt over 3-5 years.
 Your remaining debts will be discharged upon the completion of your repayment plan.

 - Filing a bankruptcy does not permanently ruin your credit.
 You can learn how to rebuild credit after bankruptcy from our trusted advisors.